Martinf88/fantasticKnights-Backend/README.md

 ## Validation

-All incoming requests are validated using Joi to ensure the correct data structure.
+All incoming requests are validated using Joi to ensure the correct data structure and will respond with the appropriate status codes.

 ## Frontend Integration